openstack/ironic-python-agent/imagebuild/coreos/README.rst

 Booting the agent with this image
 =================================

+PXE
+---

-To boot the image, it should be booted via PXE.
+The image is typically booted via PXE.
 Here's an example ipxe configuration (replace my-web-server with the IP/hostname of the http server hosting your image):